seishun/node-steam/README.md

 ### joinChat(steamID)

-Joins the chat room of the specified group.
-Go to the group's Community page, press Ctrl+U and search for "joinchat".
+Joins the specified chat room.
 Will silently fail if you are not allowed to join.

 ### leaveChat(steamID)

-Leaves the chat room of the specified group.
+Leaves the specified chat room.
 Will silently fail if you are not currently in it.
 Removes the chat from [`chatRooms`](#chatrooms).

 ### lockChat(steamID), unlockChat(steamID)